PelionIoT/nanostack-border-router/README.md

 | psk-key                             | 16 bytes long private shared key to be used when the security mode is PSK.
 Example format (hexadecimal byte values separated by commas inside brackets): `{0x00, ..., 0x0f}` |
 | multicast-addr                      | Multicast forwarding is supported by default.
 This defines the multicast address to which the border router application forwards multicast packets (on the backhaul and RF interface).
 Example format: `ff05::5` |

-An example `config.json` file is shown below:
+An example of a `config.json` file:

 ```
-# An Application using the "nanostack-border-router" yotta module should introduce a yotta configuration file (config.json), which defines all the border router parameters (as shown below).
+# An Application using the "nanostack-border-router" yotta module should introduce a yotta configuration file (config.json), that defines all the border router parameters (as shown below).

 {
   "border-router": {